 Feel free to freeze these guys, before cooking them, until you are ready to serve.
 Just know when you cook the frozen scones they will take about 5 minutes longer to cook.

-They are magnificent with a cold-brewed coffee!
+They are magnificent with a cup of hot coffee!

 Cranberry oatmeal bars are always a hit.